ponyczek/NearbyEvents/README.md

 - This is a very basic implementation of the service.
 - The application was written in such a way that it could be easily extended.
 - The endpoints have been designed in away that will allow supporting different cities
+- I choose to implement this application using reactive web client with an assumption that 'this should be a production ready' app.
+At the moment there is no big trade-off from using it in such small application, but in the future reactive web services tend to scale better.

 ## Installation